Rohit23032003/Weather-Dashboard/README.md

-# Getting Started with Create React App
+Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

+Hosted Website
+Check out the hosted version of the app here.

+Project Setup
+Follow these instructions to set up the project in your local development environment.

+Prerequisites
+Make sure you have Node.js and npm installed.

+Cloning the Repository
+Open your terminal.
+Clone the repository:git clone https://github.com/your-username/your-repository.git
+Navigate to the project directory:Navigate to the project directory:

+Installing Dependencies
+Install the required packages using npm:npm install

+Setting Up Firebase
+Go to the Firebase Console.
+Create a new project or select an existing project.
+Navigate to Project Settings > General > Your apps.
+Add a new web app and follow the instructions to register it.
+Copy the Firebase SDK snippet, which looks like this: const firebaseConfig = {
+  apiKey: "YOUR_API_KEY",
+  authDomain: "YOUR_AUTH_DOMAIN",
+  projectId: "YOUR_PROJECT_ID",
+  storageBucket: "YOUR_STORAGE_BUCKET",
+  messagingSenderId: "YOUR_MESSAGING_SENDER_ID",
+  appId: "YOUR_APP_ID"
+};
+replace you firebase config in Auth.js file

+Running the App
+Start the development server: npm start

+Open http://localhost:3000 to view it in your browser.
+The page will reload when you make changes.
+You may also see any lint errors in the console.

-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+Open http://localhost:3000 to view it in your browser.
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `npm test`
+npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about running tests for more information.

-### `npm run build`
+npm run build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about deployment for more information.

-### `npm run eject`
+npm run eject

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Note: this is a one-way operation.
+Once you eject, you can't go back!

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+If you aren't satisfied with the build tool and configuration choices, you can eject at any time.
 This command will remove the single build dependency from your project.

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+All of the commands except eject will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

-You don't have to ever use `eject`.
+You don't have to ever use eject.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However, we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More
+Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the Create React App documentation.

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the React documentation.

-### Code Splitting
+Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size
+Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App
+Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration
+Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment
+Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify
+npm run build fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify